PointerPodcast/PointerDapp/README.md

 We developed a distributed chat, you can create (or delete) groups and you can send and receive messages.

+We presented our work during the GDG DevParty Together 2020, you can see [here](https://youtu.be/LyAzDwg5b-Q?t=17975) the video of our talk (in italian).
+Slides are available [here](https://github.com/PointerPodcast/PointerDapp/blob/master/Slides/GdgDevParty.pdf)

 <!-- ALL-CONTRIBUTORS-LIST:START -->
 <!-- prettier-ignore-start -->
 <!-- markdownlint-disable -->